 Rosehips can be dried and added to infusions, cooked into jam, made into a syrup, or dried and ground into a seasoning.

-Species like rugosa have larger, jucier fruits that lend themselves better to things like jam and syrup, but don't discount the smaller ones such as multiflora - you may not find enough to make a jam, but they're just fine dried and added to tea or soup.
+Species like rugosa have larger, jucier fruits that lend themselves better to things like jam and syrup, but don't discount the smaller ones such as multiflora - you may not find enough to make a jam, but they're just fine dried and added to tea.

 To harvest, just prune off the hips and collect them in a small jar or bag.
 Thick gloves might be a good idea, too, if you're not in the mood to be stabbed by thorns.

 Note: rosehips have seeds and small, potentially irritating hairs inside.
 The best way to handle this is to slice them open and scoop them out.
-For the smaller multiflora hips, I give them a chop and then separate the seeds out.
-If you're making jam, you can skip this and just run the cooked fruits through a food mill before jarring them up.
+For the smaller multiflora hips, I dry and use them whole so those little fibers stay inside.

 Chickweed (Stellaria media)